 Comment

 Moon Pie Money

 Moon Pie is a 2021 filly who fractured her knee and shin, causing her to retire from racing after 3 starts.
-She has responded well to a PRP (platelet-rich plasma) treatment to heal the fracture and is now enjoying her time turned out in a herd of other mares.
-We will be giving her a full year post injury before she begins retraining.
+She has responded well to a PRP (platelet-rich plasma) treatment to heal the fracture, but is not currently sound for riding.
+She does well living in a herd and gets along well with other mares.

+Comment